ditommasoiatwit/Mushroom-data-analysis/README.md

 For the first question, since there is very little similarity in the odor values between the edible and poisonous mushrooms, this attribute can be considered a strong predictor of the edibility of a mushroom.
 However, risk is important with this topic; no one should assume a mushroom is safe to eat based on the scent (or lack thereof) alone.

 On the other hand, the habitat that the mushroom is found in does not have much of a relationship with the edibility of the mushroom.
 In all habitats, there was a significant amount of both edible and poisonous mushrooms.
+Anyone foraging would need to closely inspect the mushrooms to check if they're safe, regardless of where they were found.